dfinity/examples/motoko/threshold-schnorr/README.md

 Schnorr](https://org5p-7iaaa-aaaak-qckna-cai.icp0.io/docs#ic-sign_with_schnorr)
 API.

-WARNING: the current version of this canister calls not the management canister but a custom canister, which produces Schnorr signatures in an INSECURE way.
-This is done for testing purposes ONLY and MUST NOT be done in production.
-In production, ONLY the management canister API MUST be used.
-The reason is that the management canister API is not yet fully implemented and instead of the management canister we use a mock canister that provides Schnorr signatures.

 The example canister is a signing oracle that creates Schnorr signatures with keys derived based on the canister ID and the chosen algorithm, either BIP340 or Ed25519.